-The on-going design and delivery of SMMC is the main priority of the Sub-Group.
-A planning application is anticipated to be submitted in Summer 2024 and a start on site within the 2024 - 2025 financial year.
+The on-going design and delivery of AMPI is the main priority of the Sub-Group.
+The project is currently at RIBA Stage 3 with the aim that completion of RIBA Stage 4 and a start-on-site will be achieved by March 2024.

 Discussions around Subsidy Control, gap funding options and operational management structures will also be worked on in parallel with the property development elements.
-The operational management structure will include the integration of NPL's new metrology function which will see ten staff members based at SMMC.
+The operational management structure will include the integration of NPL's new metrology function which will see ten staff members based at AMPI.

-The success of SMMC is closely linked to the upskilling and reskilling of local communities across Atom Valley to ensure they have the skills required from future businesses associated with SMMC and its industry clusters.
+The success of AMPI is closely linked to the upskilling and reskilling local communities to ensure they have the skills required from future businesses associated with AMPI and its industry clusters.
 As well as working with Hopwood Hall College to increase the chances of local residents to access current employment opportunities across the Estate, work will continue alongside the Skills and Innovation Sub-Groups to develop a programme of requisite activities and interventions.
 This will be closely linked to the Greater Manchester Integrated Technical Education system being brought forward across the sub-region.
-More detail on the Skills Sub-Group proposals for SMMC and Atom Valley is outlined in Section 9 below.
+More detail on the Skills Sub-Group proposals for AMPI and Atom Valley is outlined in Section 9 below.

-Aside from SMMC, ongoing development and asset management of the Kingsway Estate will continue.
+Aside from AMPI, ongoing development and asset management of the Kingsway Estate will continue.

-7. STAKEHILL DELIVERY SUB-GROUP OBJECTIVES FOR 2024 / 2025
+7. STAKEHILL DELIVERY SUB-GROUP OBJECTIVES FOR 2023 / 2024

 Stakehill Industrial Estate was developed in the 1970s and is located at the end of the A627M Spur, with access from the M62 at Junction 20.
-The Estate is currently around 90% occupied.
+The Estate is currenty around 90% occupied.
 Stakehill provides c.
 2.9m sq ft of floorspace, spread across some 65 units with a total employment of approximately 3,000 people.